-a.
-The vessel types, location, duration and cable laying techniques for the inter array cables;

-b.
-The results of monitoring or data collection work (including geophysical, geotechnical and benthic surveys) which will help inform cable routing;

-c.
-Technical specification of inter array cables, including a desk based assessment of attenuation of electro-magnetic field strengths and shielding;

-d.
-A burial risk assessment to ascertain burial depths and where necessary alternative protection measures;

-e.
-Methodologies for surveys (e.g. over trawl) of the inter array cables through the operational life of the wind farm where mechanical protection of cables laid on the sea bed is deployed; and f.
-Methodologies for inter array cable inspection with measures to address and report to the Scottish Ministers any exposure of inter array cables.
+- a.
+The vessel types, location, duration and cable laying techniques for the inter-array cables; - b.
+The results of monitoring or data collection work (including geophysical, geotechnical and benthic surveys) which will help inform cable routing; - c.
+Technical specification of inter-array cables, including a desk based assessment of attenuation of electro-magnetic field strengths and shielding; - d.
+A burial assessment to ascertain burial depths and where necessary alternative protection measures; - e.
+Methodologies for surveys (e.g. over trawl) of the inter-array cables through the operational life of the wind farm where mechanical protection of cables laid on the seabed is deployed; and - f.
+Methodologies for inter-array cable inspection with measures to address and report to the Licensing Authority any exposure of inter-array cables.

-Any consented cable protection works must ensure existing and future safe navigation is not compromised.
-The Scottish Ministers will accept a maximum of 5% reduction in surrounding depth referenced to Chart Datum.
-Any greater reduction in depth must be agreed in writing by the Scottish Ministers.
+Any licensed cable protection works must ensure existing and future safe navigation is not compromised.
+The Licensing Authority will accept a maximum of 5% reduction in surrounding depth referenced to Chart Datum.
+Any greater reduction in depth must be agreed in writing by the Licensing Authority.

-Reason: To ensure all environmental and navigational issues are considered for the location and construction of the inter array cables.
+Reason: To ensure all environmental and navigational issues are considered for the location and construction of the inter-array cables in accordance with s.29(3)(a) and (c) of the 2010 Act.